lucastricanico/memorygame-ios-app/README.md

 ### Core Gameplay
 - Flip cards to reveal images
 - Match all pairs to win
-- Smooth flip & fade animations
+- Smooth 3D flip animations and opacity transitions
 - Win tracker with move counter
 - Support for 2, 4, 6, or 8 pairs